muratk5n/thirdwave/en/README.md

 ---

 "Children going to schools" isn't preferred bcz it is better for their education.
-Parents need it because it is a day care center, somewhere they can drop their children off and go to work, whereever.
+Parents need it because in a modern setting, school functions as a day-care center, somewhere they can drop their children off and go to work, whereever.

 If they want better education, they should ask for prerecorded lecture videos of the experts to teach their children rather than a